Contrasting Badger Meter (NYSE:BMI) and Vontier (NYSE:VNT)

 |2.71

-Badger Meter currently has a consensus price target of $67.25, suggesting a potential downside of 33.55%.
-Vontier has a consensus price target of $40.25, suggesting a potential upside of 18.10%.
+Badger Meter currently has a consensus price target of $67.25, indicating a potential downside of 32.66%.
+Vontier has a consensus price target of $40.25, indicating a potential upside of 24.38%.
 Given Vontier’s stronger consensus rating and higher possible upside, analysts clearly believe Vontier is more favorable than Badger Meter.

 Summary